 Written by Johnny Papan

 "T’was some nights before Christmas, and all through the town, no punk rockers were sad, not even one frown.
-Their heads were banging as this record spun round: A Pop-Punk Christmas Carol, they played that shit loud!"
+Their heads were banging as this record spun round: A Gutter Pop Christmas Carol, they played that shit loud!"

 “I’m pretty obsessed with Christmas music.
 I just can’t get enough of it,” says the Tarleks' bassist and co-singer, Ken Insipid, the mastermind behind the holiday album.
 “There are so many cool rock and punk versions of Christmas songs, or new original Christmas carols, but so often, with the punk Christmas stuff, it tends to be more anti-Christmas, or so filled with profanity that you couldn’t actually play them to your family.”